Skip to content

 demo-restdemo-restRunnable REST reference: JDK-only HTTP server + CLI client

-demo-vaadin-rest-clientdemo-vaadin-rest-clientVaadin demo where demo-rest is the authoritative backend; UI talks to it through one encapsulated Java client
+demo-vaadin-rest-clientdemo-vaadin-rest-clientVaadin demo where demo-rest is the authoritative backend

 Dependency Rules